Best Teakettle – Calphalon – Stainless Steel Tea Kettle with Superior Human Design

 The spout design on many teakettles actually increases this problem due to its length and the narrowing taper of the spout.

-The Calphalon teakettle spout was designed with a short, wide, circular spout that eliminates the surging issue, even when pouring water at full boil.
+The Calphalon teakettle spout was designed with a short, wide, circular spout that when heated properly (see my note about flame height on Gas Stoves) eliminates the surging issue, even when pouring water at full boil.
 Yes, we tested this multiple times with a properly full (read “not over the Max” mark) kettle at full whistle boil.

 To also help keep you safe, the whistle cap is easily opened by a spring actuated, beautifully integrated, lever at the top of it’s handle arc.
 Click On The Video Below To See It In Action!